The export documentation process sometimes requires that documents be authenticated (certified) by the Chamber of Commerce.

 As a guideline, certification is often required if you are exporting to some Middle Eastern or Latin American countries, if you are exporting particular foodstuffs and related products, if a developing country has a special concession arrangement, or if New Zealand has a free trade or bilateral agreement with the country to which you are exporting.

 If you are exporting overseas, especially to Asia or the Middle east then you may need a certificate of origin or chamber certified documents for your goods.
 Certificates of origin are issued to exporters to certify the country of origin of specified goods.
 The Chamber is able to certify export documentation including commercial invoices, bills of ladings, and MPI certificates by a manual (wet stamp) or electronic process.
+Click here to view NZCCI guide regarding Certificates of Origin.

 The Chamber can issue Certificates of Origin and certify other trade documents such as commercial invoices, free of sale documents and visa applications for members and others on request.